SC seeks J-K admin's reply to plea by Iltija on her mother Mehbooba Mufti's detention | Law-Order

 SC seeks J-K admin's reply to plea by Iltija on her mother Mehbooba Mufti's detention

 The Supreme Court Tuesday asked the Jammu and Kashmir administration to respond to Iltija Mufti's amended plea challenging the detention of her mother, former chief minister Mehbooba Mufti, under the J-K Public Safety Act, saying it cannot go on forever and "some via media" should be explored.
+However, the top court refused to permit Mehbooba Mufti to attend to the affairs of her political party and allow people to visit her saying "such a blanket prayer would be difficult to countenance".
 A bench of Justices S K Kaul and Hrishikesh Roy granted 15 days to the Union Territory to file response and asked as to what was the maximum period for which a person can be detained under the specific law and whether the authorities proposed to continue with the detention of the Peoples Democratic Party (PDP) leader.

 The PDP president was put under detention on the eve of abrogation of special status of Jammu and Kashmir under Article 370 on August 5 last year.
 In her application, filed in the pending petition, Iltija said it has been filed praying for permission to amend the plea and seeking a writ of habeas corpus.